 9.1 ARRANGEMENTS FOR PAYMENT OF NORMAL CONSUMER ACCOUNTS

 Allowing defaulting accountholders to make arrangements for the payment of arrear accounts shall be at the discretion of the municipal manager or delegated municipal official.
+A deposit of 25% or 50% on the outstanding balance shall be paid prior to the arrangement.

 Each defaulting accountholder shall be allowed to make a payment to pay an arrear account, together with the interest raised on such account, and it shall be a condition for the conclusion of any arrangement that the accountholder is bound to pay every month.